krampstudio/grunt-jsdoc/README.md

 ### Documentation

 The current version supports only [jsdoc3] documentation style.
 The sources configured must contains valid [jsdoc3] tags.
-Consult the [usejdoc] website for the details.
+Consult the [usejsdoc] website for the details.

 ### Build